rdbeach/JsonQuery/README.md

-        	// Sets the first position in the translations array to "Bonjour"
+        	// Adds a translation to the translations array

-        	$.add("data.translations","Bonjour");
+        	$.add("data.translations","Bonjour:hello");

                 // Adds a Json Object to the second position in the translations array.